The Competition Question

 • Do the repertoire requirements suit your style?

-2. Participate Or Not as Part of a Broader Plan.
+2. Participate or Not as Part of a Broader Plan

 With a plan in focus, mull over how participating in a contest might fit your intentions.

 But there are countless other avenues to career-building and artistic expression aside from entering competitions.
+In fact, I’ve observed that aspiring performers often assign undue importance to contests.

-In fact, I’ve observed that young performers often assign undue importance to contests.
+“I’ve observed that aspiring performers often assign undue importance to contests.”

-What’s more, injury rates among musicians spike ahead of competitions because before an event some performers abruptly increase their playing or singing time.
+There’s no point in your entering a contest if you won’t perform well.
+What’s more, injury rates among musicians spike ahead of competitions because, before an event, some performers abruptly increase their playing or singing time.

 If you can’t prepare thoroughly, don’t compete.
+(See: “Nail Your Audition“)

 Furthermore, if injury symptoms arise during your preparations (say, you notice persistent pain, loss of control, tingling), rest, consult a healthcare professional, and consider suspending your participation.
-Caring for your wellbeing trumps all other concerns.
+Caring for your well-being trumps all other concerns.

-Lastly, keep things in perspective.
-At any competition, most musicians won’t win prizes.
 Although we enter contests with the hope of winning, we can’t control the outcome, we can only control how well we perform.

 Therefore, head into a competition with an accepting mindset, and then play or sing your heart out.